 In fact, while many people might feel a little insecure about ROP when they first hear about them, once one sees how they are used in practice, and with the understanding that all real property is in fact just a “bundle of rights,” even people from the United States and Europe quickly become comfortable enough with the concept to build commercial businesses on them, sell them, and otherwise stretch the boundaries of what is the de jure law into what is the de facto law.

 That said, we at Isla Palenque are hewing to the technical letter of the law with respect to our ROP land.
-The approximately 60% of Isla Palenque that is currently ROP land will be very lightly used (mostly as the nature preserve and other outdoor uses).
+The approximately 40% of Isla Palenque that is currently ROP land will be very lightly used (mostly as the nature preserve and other outdoor uses).
 We are neither building on ROP land (with the very slight exceptions explained below) nor are we selling ROP land.
-The titled area of Isla Palenque has enough area for us to build the initial hotel, all of our infrastructure, and around 60 homes.
-Since we project that this will take around five years, and since we are in process of applying for title to the ROP area (with a back-up plan to apply for a 70-year tourism concession), we have the ability to take a less risky path than the likes of Cala Mia and Red Frog, and the ability to ensure that what we sell to our homeowners isn’t just 99% secure, but 100% secure and insurable.
+The titled area of Isla Palenque has enough area for us to build the initial hotel, all of our infrastructure, and around 180 homes.
+Since we project that this will take at least eight years, and since we are in process of applying for title to the ROP area (with a back-up plan to apply for a 70-year tourism concession), we have the ability to take a less risky path than the likes of Cala Mia and Red Frog, and the ability to ensure that what we sell to our homeowners isn’t just 99% secure, but 100% secure and insurable.

 Have no doubt: we are using (and have the exclusive right to use) the ROP land on Isla Palenque, but given the nature of our development – low-density with a large nature preserve – we can use much of this land for its long term intended purpose such as trails, some small organic farming, and similar non-intrusive enjoyment of land in its natural state.
 And though we will be creating some small amenities on the ROP land – providing outhouses in the remote areas of the trail network, and creating some “luxury camping” style amenities for example – the small amount of “building” we are doing on the ROP land is all done through a semi-proprietary system of partially prefabricated “low-impact structures” that can be removed from their sites in a day and with no visible impact on the land.